 For many wanderlusters, the passion for travel began at a very young age.
 Whether the immersion was introduced via family vacations or inherited from globetrotting parents.
 Either way, not all trips are one-size-fits-all.
 This fact can come in handy when traveling with kids at different phases in their life.
 Their needs and interests vary as they grow up into curious travelers of the world.
 As parents, you want the best for your children and that includes their vacation memories, too.
 To make sure your kids get the most out of family vacations, it’s useful to know what activities best fit their age.
-Thankfully, Belize is a versatile destination that caters to your children, whether they are in adorable diapers or donning their university graduation cap.
+Thankfully, Belize is a versatile destination with activities that cater to your kids, whether they are in adorable diapers or donning their university graduation cap.

 If you didn’t get a chance to have a babymoon at some far-flung destination, you can still enjoy a proper vacation with your little one in tow.
 Many would argue this is perhaps the best time to travel when your child is just a baby.
 Tours are cheaper, your baby isn’t walking (ergo running off) yet, and you appreciate the relaxation time much more.
 Your best bet when traveling with small children is to stay at an all-inclusive resort.
-Belize may not be teeming with large, hotel franchises but there are still quality resorts that cater to family’s needs.
+Belize may not be teeming with large, hotel franchises but there are still quality resorts that cater to families’ needs.

 For pure fun in the sun, try Sirenian Bay Resort in Placencia.
 They offer family packages that even include a private chef so you don’t have to worry about feeding your two-feet-tall army.
 The luxurious bungalows offer ample space for a family of up to six, with stellar views of the Caribbean Sea.
 The package also includes water toys, games, and other amenities.
 Staying at an all-inclusive takes away the stress of transportation, tours, and the other hiccups that come along with traveling with young children.
 Plus, your bundles of joy will have a wonderful time at the beach with all the sun and sand.